James Hogan (businessman)

-James Reginald Hogan, is an Australian airline executive.
-Between 2006 and mid-2017, he was the President and CEO of Etihad Airways, one of the national airlines of the United Arab Emirates (UAE).
-Previously he was the CEO of Gulf Air.
+James Reginald Hogan, is an Australian airline executive who is the founder and chairman of aviation advisory and investment firm Knighthood Global.

+He was the previous President and CEO of Etihad Airways from 2006 to 2017.
+He was also the previous CEO of Gulf Air from 2002 to 2006.

-Early life and career
+Early life

 James Hogan grew up in Melbourne, Victoria, and attended Ivanhoe Grammar School, graduating in 1975.

+Career

+Early career

 James Hogan began his career in 1975 at Ansett Airlines as an ordinary employee including check-in assistant.
 He subsequently held senior positions with Hertz Corporation, where his roles included directorships of the marketing, sales, and operations divisions.
 In 1995 he joined the London-based executive management committee as Vice President of Marketing and Sales for Europe, the Middle East, and Africa.
 In 1997 Hogan became service director for British Midland International (BMI), leaving in 1998 to join the Granada Group as worldwide sales director, where he sat on the board of Forte Hotels.
 He returned to BMI in 1999 as chief operating officer, where he was responsible for flight and ground operations, sales and marketing, commercial, cargo, engineering and handling service companies; he was a member of the board of directors.

 In 2001 Hogan moved back to his native Australia, where he was appointed chief executive of the Tesna consortium, which was created with the aim of acquiring Ansett Airlines from administration.

+Gulf Air

 In May 2002, he joined Gulf Air as CEO.
 In December 2002 he instigated a restructuring and turnaround programme in response to a drastic fall in profits and increasing debt.
 Gulf Air recorded a profit of US$4 million in 2004 before returning to losses.
 He resigned his position in July 2006 and left Gulf Air at the end of September.